 f.
 Innovation: Develop, evaluate, and consider strategic initiatives to promote the welfare of athletes.

 2. Elections: The committee, except for its at-large athletes, shall be elected at the Annual Meeting in the year in which the Summer Olympic Games are originally scheduled to be held by the International Athlete representatives to USATF.
 Its at-large members shall be elected by the other members of the committee.
+All committee members are required to submit a completed USATF Code of Ethics Conflict Reporting Statement prior to their election.

-3. Officers: The committee shall elect its chair, vice chair, secretary, and treasurer.
+3. Officers: The AAC Chair shall be elected by all Ten Year Athlete members.
+The committee shall elect its chair, vice chair, secretary, and treasurer.
 The officers shall constitute the executive committee of the AAC.
 The AAC chair shall be a Ten Year Athlete or Ten Year+ Athlete.
 No person shall serve as chair or vice chair for more than eight consecutive years without a period of at least two (2) years away from that position.

 4. Financial assistance to meetings: When funding is available, USATF shall pay for the committee members' transportation and lodging for USATF meetings.
 USATF shall pay these expenses for the International Athlete members for Nominating and Governance Panel and USATF meetings, and for the International Athlete Board members for Board and USATF meetings.